What are Focusing Skills in Childhood?

 Focusing skills in childhood are about paying attention to information in the environment.
 For example, kids need to pay attention in the classroom to perform well in school.
 They need to be able to focus on their peers to make friends on the playground.
 Finally, the ability to pay attention is needed to follow directions at home and to navigate the community.

 Focusing problems include challenges with attention, hyperactivity, and impulsivity.
 If your child is hyperactive, they may be fidgety and move around constantly.
 Impulsive children often act without thinking.
 Children who are inattentive tend to drift easily off-topic, daydream, and lose focus often.
 Both hyperactive and inattentive children may have trouble sitting still and seem to bounce from one activity to the next, lacking direction.
 In the articles that follow, we will review all of these types of focus issues in more detail.
+Wondering if your child’s focusing challenges are a sign of ADHD?
+Cadey courses are taught by licensed child psychologists and will walk you through the symptoms of ADHD and how they may be presenting in your child.
+Sign up today.

 Attention and focus problems are often evident both at home and in the classroom.